The Brain Fuel Experts You Need in Your Life: Dietitians

 Resources

 A leading provider of Canadian business support solutions, employee and business assistance plans.
-AreteMD améliore le bien-être des Canadiens par l’entremise de programmes d’aide aux entreprises et aux employés.
+ArcoraMD améliore le bien-être des Canadiens par l’entremise de programmes d’aide aux entreprises et aux employés.

 While March is officially Nutrition month, there’s really no wrong time to get proactive about your dietary health.
 To give you a better understanding of the kinds of supports you can access through our assistance programs, we sat down with Registered Dietitian and Certified Diabetes Educator, Devon Guy—also a professional in our network—to talk about the work she does and all the many (excellent!) reasons you should connect with a dietitian.